Gaius-Augustus/BRAKER/README.md

 This test is implemented in `test5.sh`, expected runtime is ~20 minutes.

-Testing BRAKER with proteins of close homoogy and RNA-Seq data (RNA-Seq and protein supported training)
+Testing BRAKER with proteins of close homology and RNA-Seq data (RNA-Seq and protein supported training)
 -------------------------------------------------------------------------------------------------------

 The following command will run the pipeline according to Figure [8](#fig7):